Nexmo/station/_documentation/en/messages/concepts/signed-webhooks.md

 # Signed webhooks

-Signed webhooks are supported by both the Messages and Dispatch APIs and are enabled by default for Messages API traffic.
+Signed webhooks are supported by both the Messages and Dispatch APIs and are enabled by default.
 They provide a method for your application to verify a request is coming from Vonage and its payload has not been tampered with during transit.
 When receiving a request, the incoming webhook will include a JWT token in the authorization header which is signed with your signature secret.

-You use a signature to:
+Validating signed webhooks provides a number of security benefits, including:

-* Verify that a request originates from a trusted source
+* Ability to verify a request originates from Vonage
-* Ensure that the message has not been tampered with en-route
+* Ensures that the message has not been tampered with while in transit
-* Defend against interception and later replay
+* Defends against interception and later replay

 ## Validating signed webhooks

-There is two parts to validating signed webhooks:
+There are two parts to validating signed webhooks:

 1. Verify the request
 2. Verify the payload (optional)

 ### Verify the request

 Webhooks for both inbound messages and message status will include a JWT in the authorization header.
 Use the API key included in the JWT claims to identify which of your signature secrets has been used to sign the request.
 The secret used to sign the request corresponds to the signature secret associated with the `api_key` included in the JWT claims.
-You can find your signature secret on the [Dashboard](https://dashboard.nexmo.com/settings).
+You can identify your signature secret on the [Dashboard](https://dashboard.nexmo.com/settings).

 ### Verify the payload has not been tampered with in transit